Paul Gladon: Emmen

 Gladon signed a six-month contract with Emmen on 1 February 2021, after having terminated his contract with Willem II by mutual consent.
-He made his debut for the club on 6 February 2021 in a 0–1 loss to AZ.
+He made his debut for the club on 6 February 2021 in a 1–0 loss to AZ.
+At the end of the season, he experienced relegation with Emmen and on 1 July 2021, his contract expired making him a free agent.